-High Density Weather Station Network: A third data set was provided based on a data set from a network of 25 weather collection devices.
+High Density Weather Station Network

+A third data set was provided by Hoff and Norris (2010).
+This data is from a network of 25 weather collection devices.
 This network is interesting from several perspectives.
 First, it is one of the few known high-density networks providing high speed data (see Kuszamaul 2010 for a network of 24 sensors in Lanai, HI).
 Second, it is designed to be deployed to multiple locations for short durations of time and thus is mobile.

 This network was deployed at Cordelia Junction, CA in a 400-meter by 400-meter configuration (a square composed of 100 meters between stations).
 Figure 11 presents the correlation coefficients for November 7, 2010.
+The irradiance data associated with these coefficients is presented in Figure 1.
 Since there are 25 locations, there are 625 possible combinations, 300 of which are unique.
 Each of these combinations was evaluated using nine different time intervals (10, 20, 30, 40, 50, 60, 90, 120, and 300 seconds).
 Thus, there are 2,700 unique scenarios.

-The black line in the figure represents the relationship proposed in Equation (9).
-These independently measured data fit the proposed method fairly well.
+As can be seen by the black line in the figure, the results fits the empirical data fairly well.
 It is interesting to note that this data set exhibits some of the negative correlation effects identified by Hoff and Perez (2010) and Perez, et. al. (2010b) using the virtual network approach.